Metatab/rowgenerators/README.rst

 Row Generators
 ==============

-Note: This library is a hasily seperate part of oa larger system, and isn't really packaged and documented for external use.
+Note: This library is a hasily seperated part of a larger system, and isn't really packaged and documented for external use.

 Python classes for generating rows from a variety of file formats.
 The `RowGenerator` class creates internal